Inter-American Tropical Tuna Commission

 The Inter-American Tropical Tuna Commission (abbreviated IATTC) (Sp.: Comisión Interamericana del Atún Tropical) is a tuna regional fishery management organisation responsible for the conservation and management of tuna and other marine resources in the eastern Pacific Ocean.

 History

 The Inter-American Tropical Tuna Commission was created by the Convention for the Establishment of an Inter-American Tropical Tuna Commission, signed between the United States and Costa Rica on May 31, 1949.
 The Convention was signed by United States Secretary of State Dean Acheson and Costa Rica's Ambassador to the United States, Mario Echandi Jiménez.
 A number of additional countries later joined the Inter-American Tropical Tuna Commission.
 Each country is represented by up to four Commissioners.

 In 2003, the members of the Inter-American Tropical Tuna Commission signed the Antigua Convention, strengthening the Commission's powers.
-Most members of the Commission ratified the Antigua Convention between 2004 and 2009, but as of 2011, the U.S. had not ratified the Antigua Convention.
+Most members of the Commission ratified the Antigua Convention between 2004 and 2009, Canada included.
+The U.S. ratified the Antigua Convention in February 2016.

 The headquarters of the IATTC are located in La Jolla, San Diego, California, United States.